Benefits, drawbacks, and comparison of apps to transcribe meetings and calls.

 And even when meeting transcriptions are accurate, they are still a massive amount of text.
 In most cases, you're better off jotting down 10 bullet points than having 10,000 words you'll never revisit.

-At the end of the day, if you’re not using the transcription for a specific reason, like you’re a journalist or product manager who needs the actual words from the meeting, you’re most likely better off taking notes by hand for your meetings using meeting management software like Hugo.
+At the end of the day, if you’re not using the transcription for a specific reason, like you’re a journalist or product manager who needs the actual words from the meeting, you’re most likely better off taking notes by hand for your meetings using meeting management software like Fellow.

 Meeting notes don’t need to be a verbatim accounting of what happened: just include what was discussed, what was decided, and who is responsible for next steps.